turingschool/curriculum/source/projects/contact_manager.markdown

   end
 ```

 We create a second user, attach them to a second person, then visit the listing.
-Run `rake` and this test will fail because the index is still showing *all* the people in the database.
+Run your tests and this test will fail because the index is still showing *all* the people in the database.

 #### Scoping to the Current User